refinery/refinerycms/readme.md

 ### For developers

-* Easily customise the look to suit the business
+* Easily customise the look to suit the business.
-* __[Extend with custom engines](http://github.com/resolve/refinerycms/blob/rails3/vendor/refinerycms/refinery/plugins.md#readme)__ to do anything Refinery doesn't do out of the box
+* __[Extend with custom engines](http://github.com/resolve/refinerycms/blob/rails3/vendor/refinerycms/core/engines.md#readme)__ to do anything Refinery doesn't do out of the box.
-* Sticks to __"the Rails way"__ as much as possible.
-We don't force you to learn new templating languages.
+* Sticks to __"the Rails way"__ as much as possible; we don't force you to learn new templating languages.
-* Uses [jQuery](http://jquery.com/) for fast and concise JavaScript
+* Uses [jQuery](http://jquery.com/) for fast and concise Javascript.

 ## Requirements